Gapless topological phases and symmetry-enriched quantum criticality: A conceptual overview

-The key idea is that \emph{symmetry properties of both local and nonlocal operators allow us to define discrete invariants}---even for critical systems.
-The simplest example is given by the two critical Ising chains:
+We saw that for gapped phases the key idea was that \emph{symmetry properties of both local and nonlocal operators allow us to define discrete invariants}.
+We now show that this generalizes to gapless phases.

+Let us note that we do not consider the trivial instance where the symmetry group of interest acts exclusively on gapped degrees of freedom (i.e., gapless modes would be uncharged).
+For instance, if one stacks a gapped SPT phase on top of a critical chain such that all the symmetries protecting the former act trivially on the latter, then the SPT phase is automatically stable by virtue of, e.g., there not being any symmetry-allowed way of coupling the SPT edge mode operators to the critical bulk.
+We exclude such cases, instead focusing on situations where (part of) the protecting symmetry acts on the gapless low-energy theory---making the latter an essential piece of the physics at play.
+Remarkably, there are still local and nonlocal order parameters in this case.

+The simplest example---with a local order parameter---is given by the two critical Ising chains: